Zenika/zenika-career-paths-framework/paths/architecture.md

 In order to grow in that path, we designed 4 different scales we thought relevant for any type of architect:
 - __Module__: focus on designing modules - supposedly functioning independently with limited external constraints (e.g. a house)
 - __Platform__: focus on designing platforms - facilitating the assembly of heterogenous units (e.g. a city)
-- __Program__: focus on rationalizing programs - defining principles for systems creations and adaptations (e.g. a urban agglomeration)
+- __Program__: focus on rationalizing programs - defining principles for systems creation and adaptations (e.g. a urban agglomeration)
 - __Company__: focus on (re)defining companies - inducing a sustainable culture to create and adapt systems aligned with the companies' values (e.g. a cultural area)

 An Enterprise Architect is therefore not necessarily at the level of a Company-scale Architect.